Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Sterile Neutrino Production

-\textbf{Sterile Neutrino DM Production.---} We start with the production of sterile neutrinos from the end of inflation until radiation domination after reheating.
 After inflation ends, the inflaton field rolls toward the minimum of its potential and begins oscillating around it, transferring energy to other degrees of freedom.
 This process is known as reheating~\cite{Allahverdi:2010xz, Amin:2014eta}.
 In general, the inflaton can decay into Standard Model (SM) particles, such as the Higgs boson, as well as into particles beyond the SM.
-In this work, we do not specify the dominant decay channels; instead, we parametrize the total inflaton decay rate by $\Gamma_\phi$ and introduce a small branching ratio into sterile neutrinos, $\text{BR}(\phi \to \nu_s \nu_s)$.
+In this work, we do not specify the dominant decay channels; instead, we parametrize the total inflaton decay rate by $\Gamma_\phi$ and introduce a small branching ratio into sterile neutrinos, $\text{BR}(\phi \to \nu_s \nu_s)\ll 1$.

 During reheating, the Universe consists of the inflaton field with energy density $\rho_\phi$, a radiation bath with energy density $\rho_R$, together with the active--sterile neutrino system.
-The radiation energy density is defined as $\rho_R(T) = \frac{\pi^2}{30}\, \gs(T)\, T^4 ,$ where $\gs(T)$ denotes the effective number of relativistic degrees of freedom contributing to the total radiation energy density. {Throughout this work, we assume that the inflaton oscillating around a quadratic potential $V(\phi) = \frac{1}{2}m_\phi^2 \phi^2$ during reheating, where $m_\phi$ corresponds to the inflaton mass.
-Such a potential can arise in viable inflationary scenarios, including attractor inflation \cite{Kallosh:2013hoa}, Starobinsky inflation \cite{Starobinsky:1980te}, and polynomial inflation \cite{Drees:2021wgd}.
-The background evolution is governed by the Boltzmann equations:
+The radiation energy density is defined as

+where $\gs(T)$ denotes the effective number of relativistic degrees of freedom contributing to the total radiation energy density. {Throughout this work, we assume that the inflaton oscillating around a quadratic potential $V(\phi) = \frac{1}{2}m_\phi^2 \phi^2$ during reheating, where $m_\phi$ corresponds to the inflaton mass.
+Such a potential can arise in viable inflationary scenarios, including attractor inflation models \cite{Kallosh:2013hoa, Ellis:2013nxa}, Starobinsky inflation \cite{Starobinsky:1980te}, and polynomial inflation models \cite{Drees:2021wgd, Drees:2022aea}.
+The background evolution is governed by the Boltzmann equations